Sparsh2019/WebDevelopment/README.md

 ## Submitting the project-:

 The submissions starts at 12AM 23rd February 2019.
-The submission time only last for an hour and the deadline is 10 AM 23rd February 2019.  **Those projects will be disqualified which have commits after 12AM 23rd Febraury 2019** .To submit -:
+The submission has deadline of 10 AM 23rd February 2019.  **Those projects will be disqualified which have commits after 12AM 23rd Febraury 2019** .To submit -:
 > Make a Pull Request from your fork on the main repo.